Yub-S/MindbookLM/MindbookLM-backend/README.md

 1. It's placed within the temporal structure (either in an existing structure or a new one is created)
 2. It's connected to clusters of related notes based on similarity

 This dual organization turned out to be particularly powerful for answering user queries.
-When the user asks a very time-specific query like "what was my day like exactly one year ago", we could find all the notes in that specific day and pass that to the assistant.
+When the user asks a very time-specific query like 'what was my day like exactly one year ago', we could find all the notes in that specific day, or if they ask 'how has been my entire January of 2025', we could collect all notes from that month, or even 'summarize my 2024' would pull all notes from that year - and pass all of these to the assistant.
+In these cases, similarity searching wouldn't make sense because we want every single note from those specific time periods, regardless of their content, to get a complete picture of what happened during that time.
 And when they ask a query that isn't time-specific and needs similarity searching, the system can pull all the notes similar to that query, and for each of those similar notes, it also retrieves their entire cluster of related notes, providing much richer context for the assistant to work with.